 Nuclear Medicine is the specialty responsible for the administration of unsealed radioactive substances to patients for the purposes of diagnosis, therapy or research.
 Nuclear medicine trainees will be expected to combine their skills as a physician with that of a physiological imager to solve diagnostic problems.
 They will provide a unique insight into the pathophysiology of disease and where appropriate offer a radionuclide therapeutic option for treatment.
 Trainees will require appropriate instruction in the clinical, scientific and legal aspects of the specialty.

 Specialists in Nuclear Medicine have ultimate responsibility for Nuclear Medicine services and must hold the appropriate certificate from Health Ministers to administer radioactive substances.

-- Acute Care Common Stem - Acute Medicine (ACCS-AM)
+- Acute Care Common Stem - Internal Medicine (ACCS-IM)

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.

-Previous versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.
+The 2014 curriculum is given below.
+Previous curricula are no longer available online but copies can be requested from firstname.lastname@example.org.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
 The decision aids for the 2021 curriculum are given below.